junh1024/junh1024-Documents/Games/EV Nova Guide.md

 # EV Nova Guide
-## by junh1024
+*by junh1024*

 ## Introduction

 EV Nova is a space adventure game, released in 2002 for Mac OS classic & X, and 2003 for windows.
 There are a few small differences, prolly bugs, but otherwise almost the same.
 Most of the story is told through text.
 It was published by Ambrosia Software, founded in 1993 and defunct in 2017.
-It's a bit astonishing that a indie software company lasted 25 years.
+It's a bit astonishing that an indie software company lasted 25 years.
 Although it's the third game in the Escape Velocity series, it features a different story/universe.
 Returning players from EV/EVO will notice the many graphical & gameplay/QoL improvements.
-See [Appendix I]() for a comprehensive list.
+See [Appendix I](https://github.com/junh1024/junh1024-Documents/blob/master/Games/EV%20Nova%20Appendix.md#appendix-1) for a comprehensive list.

 ![pic](https://vignette.wikia.nocookie.net/evn/images/c/c9/Ships.png)